Paul-Hebert/portfolio-2020/src/writing/redesigning-my-website/index.md

 I'd like to inject more personality into the site through illustration, typography, animation, and interaction.

+## Adding Another Layer of Polish

+I've learned a lot about design since I built my previous site.
+In addition to injecting more of my personality into the site, I hope that this redesign can take the site to the next level in terms of design: from good to great!

 ## Adding a Blog

-At [Cloud Four](https://cloudfour.com/) I've had the opportunity to start blogging professionally and I've found that I really enjoyed it.
+At i[Cloud Four](https://cloudfour.com/) I've had the opportunity to start blogging professionally and I've found that I really enjoyed it.
 With my old site I had published a [couple](link to web colors) [articles](link to logo post) but they were always 1-offs, and there wasn't a good structure for regular